S4V10N/conference-ticket-generator-main/README.md

 ### What I learned

-i expanded my knowledge on regex as well as enabling different states for the challenge.
+i expanded my knowledge on regex and advanced validation, safe to say i got my hands dirty

 see code snippets below: